mmontag/chip-player-js/server/README.md

     ```

 2.  **Environment Variables:**
-    Create a `.env` file in this directory by copying the example:
+    Create a `.env.local` file in this directory by copying the example:
     ```bash
-    cp .env.example .env
+    cp .env .env.local
     ```
-    Then, edit `.env` with your specific paths and URLs:
+    Then, edit `.env.local` with your specific paths and URLs:
     -   `LOCAL_CATALOG_ROOT`: The absolute path to your music archive on the server's filesystem.
     -   `PUBLIC_CATALOG_URL`: The public-facing URL where the music archive is served.